 Are your paperwhites falling over?
 Mine were too.
 Here are 4 easy ways to keep them upright.

 Paperwhites fall over because their roots have not developed strongly enough to hold the entire plant upwards.
 In nature, the bulbs have years to develop and get a foothold in the surrounding soil.
 In some water and pebbles on our counter?….not so much.

 Paperwhite flowers grow naturally in Mediterranean soil, in areas where the gardening zone is in the neighborhood of Zone 8-11.
-They’re used to well-draining soil, where they have to establish deep roots to get to the water.
+They’re used to well-draining soil, where they must establish deep roots to get to the water.
 When you grow Paperwhites in water (without soil), they don’t have much to root into!

 Paperwhites usually grow to a height of 16″-18″ tall.
 Basic legginess prevention is to ensure lots of bright light while the plants grow.
-As soon as the bulb is sprouting up tiny green stems, move the planting container to the brightest window possible.
+As soon as the bulb sprouts up tiny green stems, move the planting container to the brightest window possible.
 Don’t make them stretch for light.
 Also, try to rotate the container every few days so they don’t all grow in one direction (and therefore flop over).

 “..The ethereal beauty of paper-white Narcissus papyraceus will work well in any style of home.
 The flowers also have the lovelies of scents.
 The stems often need supporting.”Gardening Indoors: Creative Designs for Plants in the Home, by Diana Yakeley